Homepage

 Luis Alberto García mocks the official discourse on the "Cuban-ness" of foods like rice and potatoes

-Economist refutes claims of "excessive consumption" of rice in Cuba and highlights historic decline in cereal supply
+Economist debunks the account of "excessive consumption" of rice in Cuba and presents a historical decline in the cereal's supply

 The host of "Cuadrando la caja" calls those who criticize the official suggestion not to eat rice or potatoes "worms."